-When you're hankering for exceptional Chinese or Japanese cuisine, there's only one place to go in Stowe!
-Sushi Yoshi is your one stop spot for hibachi specialities, fresh sushi, classic Chinese, or Asian fusion.
+When you're hankering for exceptional Chinese or Japanese cuisine, there's only one place to go in Stowe.
+Sushi Yoshi is your one stop spot for hibachi specialties, fresh sushi, classic Chinese, or Asian fusion.
 Reservations recommended for the hibachi tables.

 Finger-licking BBQ so good you'd think you were in the south!
 Prohibition Pig features classic cocktails, smoked meats and simply a really good time.
 Located a 15 minute drive away in nearby Waterbury.

-If you’re looking for comfort food, pile into a bench at The Bench -- located right across the street from Field Guide.
+If you’re looking for comfort food, pile into a bench at The Bench.
+It's located right across the street from Field Guide.
 In this rustic wood paneled spot, you’ll find classic dishes made with locally sourced ingredients and 22 craft beers from the Green Mountain state and beyond on tap.
 Wine, cocktails, and cordials are also available.

 The Blackback Pub

 Between the decor and the tap list, this subterranean bar functions as a shrine to the owner's love of fishing and craft beer.
 Over 20 taps include beers from the holy trinity of Vermont breweries: The Alchemist, Lawson's Finest, and Hill Farmstead.